 SELD 415.
 Reading Disorders and Reading Methods (3) Specific methods designed to facilitate the development of reading skills of students with learning disabilities.
 A practicum experience is required.
-Prerequisite: SELD 414.
-Corequisites: SELD 445; SELD 486.
+Prerequisite: Admission to the professional program.
+Corequisites: SELD 425 and 445 for LD program majors.